Marcus Harness: Huddersfield Town

 On 2 June 2025, Harness agreed to join League One club Huddersfield Town on a three-year contract to start on 1 July.
 He had previously worked with manager Lee Grant when the latter was a first-team coach at Ipswich and said it was "a no-brainer" to reunite with him at Huddersfield.
+He scored eight goals across 51 games in the 2025–26 campaign, finishing as runners-up in the club's Player of the Season award.
+Huddersfield finished eight points adrift of the play-offs, however, and said the club would need to have some "tough conversations" with the squad.

 International career

-Harness declared his intention to represent the Republic of Ireland in July 2019.
+Harness is of Irish descent through his mother.
+He declared his intention to represent the Republic of Ireland in July 2019.

-Style of play

-Burton Mail reporter Joshua Murray described Harness as a pacey and skilful winger, who is right-footed but able to play on either flank or even at wing-back.